 The existence of multiple data centers also means you enjoy high uptime with more reliable servers.
 Where a cloud server goes down or an unfortunate event occurs at one data center, other servers from other data centers are always available as backup at no extra cost.

 2. Reduced Costs And Expenses

 Public clouds are cost-effective.
-Opting for a public cloud server means opting for little to no capital investments in on-premises server infrastructure and reduced IT operating costs.
+Opting for a public cloud server means little to no capital investments in on-premises server infrastructure and reduced IT operating costs.

-You run your cloud computing operations without having to commit to settling expenses for purchasing and setting up a physical station.
+You run your many types of cloud computing operations without having to commit to settling expenses for purchasing and setting up a physical station.
 Also, you do not have to worry about the maintenance of servers and software.